Siutan/SEPA-BBASR/README.md

 - You are free to use any IDE you'd like, the current `.gitignore` is configured for Jetbrains Webstorm so please amend it accordingly.

-## Requirements
+# Requirements

-The list of software, packages, etc you'll need to get this this project started, Links to their respective download pages are provided.
+The list of software, packages, etc. you'll need to get this project started, Links to their respective download pages are provided.

 - [NodeJS](https://nodejs.org/en/) (16.4.0 or higher, Use the LTS version if you're unsure.)